What Is Human Resource Management? Scope, Objectives, and Importance

 After the recruitment and selection process and the right employee is selected, the HR department organizes an induction or orientation program.
 This is where the employee is introduced to the inner workings of the company.
 They are oriented about values, work ethics, and company culture.
 Moreover, the employee is introduced to co-workers

 Placement involves fitting the selected employee at the right job.
 Activities, tasks, duties, and responsibilities are then assigned to the employee.
-Among other things, the newly appointed employee is informed about departmental goals, organizational goals, standing orders, and the general rules and regulations.
+Among other things, the newly appointed employee is informed about departmental goals, organizational goals, standing orders, and the general rules and regulations with access to HR SOP.

 Primarily, an orientation program is meant to build confidence, trust, and morale of new employees in an organization, so that they feel like they belong, and be able to contribute to the success of the organization.
 Proper employee placement ensures employees are more satisfied and contented with their work, lowering chances of absenteeism.